 New York State Law

-PEACE OFFICERS
+PEACE OFFICER

-Section 2.10 Persons designated as peace officers.
+2.10 Persons designated as peace officers.

 2.15 Federal law enforcement officers; powers.